yugabyte/yugabyte-db/docs/content/preview/releases/yba-releases/_index.md

 ### Supported versions

-Every version of YBA supports the two preceding LTS release series, and any intervening STS releases of YugabyteDB.
+Every version of YBA supports the same version and prior releases of YugabyteDB, down to and including the two preceding LTS release series and any intervening STS releases.
 This provides a span of support of approximately 2 years.

 YBA v2.20.x supports the following YugabyteDB release series: